Garden Grants for Schools, Communities, and NonProfits

 Central Iowa Homeless Shelter Growing Dome Greenhouse

 Blooming Prairie Foundation – Grants for innovative practices in the area of organic and natural foods.
-The Foundation is pausing grant issuance during 2023.
-Please check back in January 2024 for updates on future granting options.
+Visit the website to learn about their grants.

 Herb Society of America – The grants listed on their page are for the research of the horticultural, scientific, and/or social use of herb gardens throughout history.
-Visit their website to learn about their available grants and the application process.
+Visit the website to learn about their grants.

 California ReLeaf Grants – Provides pass-through grants to network members and other community groups interested in caring for trees in California.
-Grants are due in early January.
 They also have a link to other grant opportunities for California on their website.
+Visit the website to learn about their grants.

 Wild Ones – Healing the Earth one yard at a time.
 For more than 25 years, this donor-funded program has provided grants ranging from $100 to $500 for native plant gardens and landscaping projects throughout the United States.
 The funds are designated for acquiring native plants and seeds for outdoor learning areas that engage youth (preschool to high school) directly in planning, planting, and caring for native plant gardens.
-Applications for the 2023 planting season are now closed.
-Visit their website to learn about their 2024 grants.
+Visit the website to learn about their grants.

 Other Grant Resources